 1. Stay On Top Of Compensation Data

 How do your salaries or compensation packages compare to others in your region?
 In the state?
 Across the country?
 Are you on par with — or outperforming — other hearing care or ENT practices?
 In today’s fast-paced culture, change happens quickly.
 Annual salary analyses can become too infrequent.
-Make you’re scheduling them at least twice a year, not just once every 12 months.
+Make sure you’re scheduling them at least twice a year, not just once every 12 months.

 2. Shore Up Additional Perks